 The Wendy House

 I seem to have become a sort of unofficial "Agony Uncle" for the Facebook "Moving to Bulgaria" group.
 Here are a few words of advice I recently gave to a lady called Wendy.
-My comments are in italics.
-I have also included some photos of Wendy's and her hubby's new house in Bulgaria.
+Originally this post had some photos of Wendy's house, but she and her hubby are rather private people and so I took their photos out and put in some of our house instead.

 Hello.
 You might like to read my blog.
 Here are a few photos of our country house near Elena, about 50kms from Veliko Tarnovo.
 If you are interested in buying a property in the VT region, then I would recommend having a look at the YANTRA HOMES website.